Posterior convergence rates for estimating large precision matrices using graphical models

 In this paper, we consider Bayesian estimation of the precision matrix working with a $G$-Wishart prior induced by a Gaussian graphical model, which has a Markov property with respect to a decomposable graph $G$.
 More specifically, we work with a Gaussian graphical model structure which induces banding in the corresponding precision matrix.
 Approximate banding structure for precision matrix can arise in certain possibly non-stationary time series framework.
-Suppose that $\{X_t: t =1 ,\ldots,p\}$ is a possibly non-stationary time series with approximately autoregressive-type Markov dependence on neighborhoods.
+Suppose that $\{X_t: t =1,\ldots,p\}$ is a possibly non-stationary time series with approximately Markov dependence on neighborhoods in the sense that off-diagonal elements of its precision matrix decay sufficiently fast with the lag.
 The covariances cannot be estimated based on a single time series due to lack of stationarity.
-However, if we have replications $\bm{X}_1,\ldots,\bm{X}_n$, even when $n$ is much smaller than $p$, it is still possible to estimate the entire covariance matrix assuming the approximate Markov structure.
+However, if we have replications $\bm{X}_1,\ldots,\bm{X}_n$, even when $n$ is much smaller than $p$, it is still possible to estimate the entire precision matrix assuming the approximate Markov structure.
 The graphical model based on the banding structure ensures the decomposability of the graph, along with the presence of a perfect set of cliques, as explained in Section \ref{sec:Notations}.
 For a $G$-Wishart prior, we can compute the explicit expression of the normalizing constant of the corresponding marginal distribution of the graph (see Section \ref{sec:bandestim}).
 For arbitrary decomposable graphs, the computation of the normalizing constant requires Markov chain Monte-Carlo (MCMC) based methods; see \cite{atay2005monte, carvalho2007simulation, carvalho2009objective, lenkoski2011computational, dobra2011bayesian}.
 We obtain posterior convergence rate and convergence rate of the Bayes estimators and the MLE for the graphical model based on banding on the precision matrix.
 However, we allow the true precision matrix to be outside this class, provided it is well-approximated by banded matrices in an appropriate sense.